-- Homework will typically be due weekly, during the first half of the course. - You need to attend class for exercise/quiz credit (or attend the make-up session) - You will need to attend class on 3/23 to find teammates, if you don't have a team by then. - You will need to attend class for your team's sprint presentations, held during lecture time on 4/1 and again on 4/13. - You need to be present for your team's final project presentation, aka the "demo".
+- Homework will typically be due weekly, during the first half of the course. - You need to attend class for exercise/quiz credit (or attend the make-up session) - You will need to attend class for your team's sprint presentations, held via Zoom during lecture time on 10/28 and 11/9. - You need to be present for your team's final project presentation, aka the "demo".
+We plan to hold the demos in-person.
 (Your team chooses from a list of available dates and times.)

-Video Records
+Video Recordings

-- We will post video recordings of the lectures. - You may NOT make your own recordings of class meetings.
+- We will post video recordings of the lectures. - You may not make your own recordings of lectures (or of any class meetings).